Jimfarrugia/crypto-watch/README.md

 The current price of the chosen cryptocurrency will appear in red if it's less than it was yesterday or green if it's greater than yesterday's price.

 ### Update (Oct.
 2021):
-You can log in using email/password or using your Google account.
+You can log in using email/password or using your Google, Facebook or Twitter account.

 Once logged-in you will see a star icon overlayed on a cryptocurrency's logo while viewing it's details.